Synonyms / Other Terms Used

 Regarding these results the Working Group Pictogram Design of the Austrian Standards developed several test designs (labeled 'ON Testdesign' in the table above).
 Using three different testing procedures (Brugger, 1992 a, 1992 b, 1999) these pictograms were compared with the Icograda variant delivering best test results before.
 In all tests applied, the pictograms including text elements POLICE or POLIZEI were consistently placed in front of the other variants.
 Using lenient scoring these renderings elicited more than 80 % correct answers in the Comprehension Test.
 The redesign of the police hat with a beacon above did not improve comprehensibility, resulting in 30 % correct answers only.

-In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be sufficiently comprehensable with a comprehension score of 75.8 (Eco-Mo Foundation, 2001).
+In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be sufficiently comprehensible with a comprehension score of 75.8 (Eco-Mo Foundation, 2001).
 When Fiori (2008) examined a map symbol for Police Station similar to the variant labeled Fiori R, only 32.7 % of the responses in a Comprehension Test were classified as correct.
 No details about scoring or classification of responses are available.
 Answers reported besides Police Station and Police were Security Guard, Traffic Warden, Military Area, and Guard, for example.

 Recommendations